github/docs/content/github/getting-started-with-github/finding-ways-to-contribute-to-open-source-on-github.md

 #### Updating issues
 You can contribute to an open source project by adding additional information to existing issues.

-### Documentation & Writing
-Writing and updating documentation is a very valuable contribution.
-A few options might be:

-* Search for any feature you use on [GitHub Docs](https://github.com/github/docs/blob/main/CONTRIBUTING.md), review and improve the documentation if you can, or make suggestions.
-* Simplify any open source onboarding project documentation like 'how to get started', 'how to setup project locally' etc.
-* Translate documentation to another language.

 ### Further reading